-The following assessments of the likelihood and/or confidence of projections are generally for the end of the 21st century and relative to the climate at the end of the 20th century.
-There are three main sources of uncertainty in the projections: the natural variability of climate, uncertainties in climate model parameters and structure, and projections of future emissions.
+The following assessments of the likelihood of and/or confidence in projections are generally for the end of the 21st century and relative to the climate at the end of the 20th century.
+There are three main sources of uncertainty in the projections: the natural variability of climate; uncertainties in climate model parameters and structure; and projections of future emissions.
 Projections for differing emissions scenarios generally do not strongly diverge in the coming two to three decades, but uncertainty in the sign of change is relatively large over this time frame because climate change signals are expected to be relatively small compared to natural climate variability.
 For certain extremes (e.g., precipitation-related extremes), the uncertainty in projected changes by the end of the 21st century is more the result of uncertainties in climate models rather than uncertainties in future emissions.
-For other extremes (in particular temperature extremes on the global scale and in most regions), the emissions uncertainties are the main source of uncertainty in projections for the end of the 21st century.
-In the assessments provided in this Chapter, uncertainties in projections from the direct evaluation of multi-model ensemble projections are modified by taking into account the past performance of models in simulating extremes (for instance, simulations of late 20th century changes in extreme temperatures appear to over-estimate the observed warming of warm extremes and underestimate the warming of cold extremes), the possibility that some important processes relevant to extremes may be missing or be poorly represented in models, and the limited number of model projections and corresponding analyses currently available of extremes.
+For other extremes (in particular temperature extremes at the global scale and in most regions), the emissions uncertainties are the main source of uncertainty in projections for the end of the 21st century.
+In the assessments provided in this chapter, uncertainties in projections from the direct evaluation of multi-model ensemble projections are modified by taking into account the past performance of models in simulating extremes (for instance, simulations of late 20thcentury changes in extreme temperatures appear to overestimate the observed warming of warm extremes and underestimate the warming of cold extremes), the possibility that some important processes relevant to extremes may be missing or be poorly represented in models, and the limited number of model projections and corresponding analyses currently available of extremes.
 For these reasons the assessed uncertainty is generally greater than would be assessed from the model projections alone.
-Low-probability high-impact changes associated with the crossing of poorly understood thresholds cannot be excluded, given the transient and complex nature of the climate system.
+Low-probability, high-impact changes associated with the crossing of poorly understood climate thresholds cannot be excluded, given the transient and complex nature of the climate system.
 Feedbacks play an important role in either damping or enhancing extremes in several climate variables.
-[3.1.4; 3.1.7; 3.2.3, 3.3.1, 3.3.2, Box 3.2]
+[3.1.4, 3.1.7, 3.2.3, 3.3.1, 3.3.2; Box 3-2]

 Models project substantial warming in temperature extremes by the end of the 21st century.
-It is virtually certain that increases in the frequency and magnitude of warm daily temperature extremes and decreases in cold extremes will occur through the 21st century on the global scale.
-It is very likely that the length, frequency and/or intensity of warm spells, including heat waves, will increase over most land areas.
-For the SRES A2 and A1B emission scenarios, a one-in-20 year annual hottest day is likely to become a one-in-two year annual extreme by the end of the 21st century in most regions, except in the high latitudes of the northern hemisphere where it is likely to become a one-in-five year annual extreme.
-In terms of absolute values, 20-year extreme annual daily maximum temperature (i.e, return value) will likely increase by about 1°C to 3°C by mid-21st century and by about 2°C to 5°C by late-21st century, depending on the region and emissions scenario (considering the B1, A1B and A2 scenarios).
-Regional changes of temperature extremes will often differ from the mean global temperature change.
-[3.3.1; Table 3.3; Figure 3.5]
+It is virtually certain that increases in the frequency and magnitude of warm daily temperature extremes and decreases in cold extremes will occur through the 21st century at the global scale.
+It is very likely that the length, frequency, and/or intensity of warm spells or heat waves will increase over most land areas.
+For the Special Report on Emissions Scenarios (SRES) A2 and A1B emission scenarios, a 1-in-20 year annual hottest day is likely to become a 1-in-2 year annual extreme by the end of the 21st century in most regions, except in the high latitudes of the Northern Hemisphere where it is likely to become a 1-in-5 year annual extreme.
+In terms of absolute values, 20-year extreme annual daily maximum temperature (i.e., return value) will likely increase by about 1 to 3°C by mid-21st century and by about 2 to 5°C by the late 21st century, depending on the region and emissions scenario (considering the B1, A1B, and A2 scenarios).
+Regional changes in temperature extremes will often differ from the mean global temperature change.
+[3.3.1; Table 3-3; Figure 3-5]